 By far, the most common type of hip bursitis is from the trochanteric bursa.
 This can be injured in one of two ways, through a direct impact to the bursa, such as a fall onto the outer hip, which is known as traumatic bursitis, or through repetitive friction from the overlying muscles and tendons, usually during running.
 This repeated friction results in the bursa becoming inflamed and swollen.
 Every time the tendons then rub over the bursa, this causes pain.

 Bursitis of the hip can be caused by a number of factors including a fall onto the side of the hip can cause traumatic bursitis.
 Most cases of bursitis are overuse injuries due to biomechanical abnormalities.
 If you overpronate then you are more susceptible to this injury as the knee falls inwards which increases the angle at the hip.
 Weakness in the hip abductors, especially gluteus medius has the same effect.

-Tight structures surrounding the hip such as the iliotibial band, hip flexors and hamstrings.
-A bone spur which is a small excess growth of bone which can aggravate the bursa.
+Tight structures surrounding the hip such as the iliotibial band, hip flexors, and hamstrings.
+A bone spur is a small excess growth of bone which can aggravate the bursa.

 Hip bursitis treatment

 - Rest until there is no pain.
 Continuing to train will increase inflammation and prevent hip bursitis from healing.